introducing

 • 7:00Open Notion.
 Your week is right there.

-• 8:30Ask the Hub Helper for a newsletter draft.
+• 8:30Ask your AI assistant for a newsletter draft.
 It pulls from this week's plan and your last three newsletters.
 Sounds like you.
 Edit lightly.
 Send.

 • 10:00Client emails.
 You search the client database.
 You find what you sent her in eight seconds.